odoo/owl/doc/reference/props.md

         name: {type: String, optional: true},
         url: String
       ]},    // object, with keys id (number), name (string, optional) and url (string)
+    someObj3: {
+      type: Object,
+      values: { type: Array, element: String },
+    }, // object with arbitary keys where values are arrays of strings
     someFlag: Boolean,     // a boolean, mandatory (even if `false`)
     someVal: [Boolean, Date],   // either a boolean or a date
     otherValue: true,     // indicates that it is a prop